Skip to main content

 Audit Logs

-- Currently, only the AppArmor and BPF enforcers support the alarm-interception mode.
+• Currently, the AppArmor, BPF, and NetworkProxy enforcers support the interception-with-audit mode.

 {